List of characters in mythology novels by Rick Riordan: Zoë Nightshade

-In The Titan’s Curse, Zoë Nightshade is introduced as one of Artemis’ huntresses.
-She is described as looking around 14 years of age, although it is later revealed that she is well over 2000 years old.
-She is also later then revealed to be a former Hesperid, daughter of Atlas and Pleione.
-She appears in The Titan’s Curse, along with being mentioned in The Battle of the Labyrinth, The Son of Neptune, The Blood of Olympus, The Dark Prophecy, and being seen in a flashback in The House of Hades.
+Zoë Nightshade was the daughter of Atlas and Pleione, and was introduced as one of Artemis’ huntresses, appearing in The Titan's Curse.
+She was described as looking around 14 years of age, although it was later revealed that she was well over 2000 years old and a former Hesperid.

-Zoë is described by Percy as being tall, graceful and gorgeously beautiful.
-She had brown eyes, slightly upturned nose and long dark hair braided with a silver circlet on the top.
-It is also stated by Percy that she gave him the impression of a Persian princess.
-Although her ethnicity or race is never specified, she is known to have copper-colored skin.
-She is said to have the same cold look in her eyes as her father, the Titan Atlas.
+Zoë is described by Percy as being tall, graceful and gorgeously beautiful with brown eyes, a slightly upturned nose, long dark hair braided with a silver circlet on the top, and copper-colored skin.
+She was said to have the same cold look in her eyes when she got angry, as her father, the Titan Atlas.

-In her early life, Zoë gives Hercules tips on how to trick her father, helping him complete his quest on stealing the golden apple.
-She then gifts him her hairpin, which turns into "Anaklusmos", the sword currently in the possession of Percy.
-After her sisters had found out about what Zoë had done, they exiled her.
+In her early life, Zoë helps Hercules complete his quest on stealing the golden apple.
+After her sisters had found out about what she had done, they exiled her.
 This pained Zoë, knowing that the Hesperides were her only family.
-Ultimately, Hercules never gave Zoë any credit and eventually abandoned her.
-As a reaction, she came to hold a grudge against male Heroes, especially those who reminded her of Hercules.
+Ultimately, Hercules never gave Zoë any credit and eventually abandoned her causing her to hold a grudge against male Heroes.